I spent about 15 years in the corporate world working in Human Resources, and have tons of experience teaching effective communication.

 Start by knocking 20C off the stated cooking temperature, i.e. if it says to cook a cake at 180C, cook it at 160C.
 It may need a couple of minutes longer but should rise much more evenly.

-With bigger cakes i.e. 10" diameter and above I find it useful to start the cake around 140C for 15mins to start an even rising process, then turn up to 160C for the rest of the cooking time.
+With bigger cakes (i.e. 10" in diameter and above) I find it useful to start the cake around 140C for 15mins to start an even rising process, then turn it up to 160C for the rest of the cooking time.